ndd21/PHYS281/docs/numerical-integration.md

 ## Accuracy of Numerical Integration

 Consider an arbitrary function, $f$, which we want to integrate numerically.
-We can expand it as a Taylor series around a ‘sampling’ point, $x_i$ to obtain
+We can expand it as a Taylor series around a 'sampling' point, $x_i$ to obtain

 $$
 f(x)=f(x_i) + (x-x_i)f'(x_i) + \frac{1}{2}(x-x_i)^{2}f''(x_i)+\dots